smoli/dapentry/Readme.md

 ## Bugs
 * [ ] Fix scaling of rotated objects
 * [ ] Hide Objects
+* [ ] Percentage-Point on vertical lines does not work
 * [x] Expressions are not displayed in steps and operation editor
 * [x] Program does not always run as far as expected (better description needed)